oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 - A description, if applicable, of how the applicant plans to mitigate risks that could potentially derail the project.
 - Clear, unambiguous communication.
 (This is important; your proposal will be read by many mentors!)

+**New!
+(Nov 2017)**: One of our 2017 mentors, Rachel, wrote a blog post on her experiences reviewing GSoC proposals for Oppia.
+Here's the [link](https://medium.com/oppia-org/things-i-learned-from-reviewing-gsoc-proposals-154707cdcca5).

 # Oppia's Project Ideas

 Around January 2018, the Oppia team will select and publish a list project ideas that we believe would have significant impact on Oppia, and would make excellent Google Summer of Code projects.
 Check this space later on for more details!